Childhood101

 Ice Cube Painting: Sensory Activity for Toddlers & Preschoolers

-Ice cube painting is a super sensory play activity for toddlers (it’s completely taste safe!) and preschoolers on a warm, sunny day.
-It’s cold and colourful and slippery too!
+Ice cube painting is a super sensory play activity for toddlers and preschoolers on a warm, sunny day.
+It’s cold. colorful and completely taste-safe too!

 Ice painting sensory play idea for toddlers and preschoolers